robertorosero/pyhtonmig/Doc/library/zipfile.rst

    Returns ``True`` if *filename* is a valid ZIP file based on its magic number, otherwise returns ``False``.  *filename* may be a file or file-like object too.
-   This module does not currently handle ZIP files which have appended comments.

    .. versionchanged:: 3.1
       Support for file and file-like objects.

 .. data:: ZIP_STORED